Create AI videos with 230+ avatars in 140+ languages.

 Screen-capture tutorial videos (also known as screencast training videos) are a simpler alternative to how-to videos.
 While they're still considered instructor-led training videos, they're more straightforward and require less production time and budget.

 They typically take the form of a video demonstration of a task paired with audio narration.
-Screen-capture tutorials are popular when you need to work through actual software on screen to help the user learn a new task.
+I like using screen-capture tutorials when I need to work through actual software on screen to help the user learn a new task.

 Screencast training videos are best for: